Imperial Tobacco sees profits at lower end of range

-LONDON, April 30 Imperial Tobacco said it expects full year earnings per share to be at the lower end of its 4-8 percent target range, as the Davidoff and Gauloises cigarette maker posted a fall in profits amid the difficult European climate.
+LONDON Imperial Tobacco IMT.L said it expects full year earnings per share to be at the lower end of its 4-8 percent target range, as the Davidoff and Gauloises cigarette maker posted a fall in profits amid the difficult European climate.

 Imperial, the world's fourth-largest cigarette group by market share, said adjusted earnings fell 3.1 percent to 90.2 pence a share for the six months to the end of March.
 Analysts expected 90.3 pence a share on average, Reuters data showed.